Laos Travel Guide: All things you need to know

 - Electricity Socket: 220V/50Hz (European & US plugs)

 - Currency: Lao Kip (LAK).
 The denominations of the notes are 500, 1,000, 2,000, 5,000, 10,000, 20,000, and 50,000.
 Besides LAK, US dollars and Thai baht are also widely accepted.

 - ATMs: available over Laos with a variable withdrawal fee according to the provider (from 10,000 Kip to 30,000 Kip per million Kip withdrawn.
 Maximum 2 million Kips per transaction).

 Visa, MasterCard, and China UnionPay are commonly accepted at these ATMs.

-- Changing money: at airport, at ATM, at money exchange or at the bank.
+- Changing money: at the airport, at ATM, at the money exchange, or at the bank.
 Although US dollars and Thai Baht are widely accepted, cash in LAK is still highly recommended for local expenses.

-- Internet: Free Wifi can be possible at guesthouses, hotels, and many cafés in tourist destinations, except rural and isolated areas which are less common.
-In Vientiane, Free Wifi can be also found at airport or museum as well.
+- Internet: Free Wifi can be possible at guesthouses, hotels, and many cafés in tourist destinations, except in rural and isolated areas which are less common.
+In Vientiane, Free Wifi can be also found at airports or museums as well.

-- SIM/Card: A prepaid SIM to stay connected in Laos via a cell phone or other mobile device is necessary.
-There are 5 GSM network operators in the country: Unitel, ETL, TPlus (formerly Beeline), Laotel and Planet Online (in Vientiane only).
+- SIM/Card: A prepaid SIM to stay connected in Laos via a cell phone or another mobile device is necessary.
+There are 5 GSM network operators in the country: Unitel, ETL, TPlus (formerly Beeline), Laotel, and Planet Online (in Vientiane only).
 Buy a recharge card to add some credit into SIM for your usage.
-Prepaid packet is recommended for good deal.
+The prepaid packet is recommended for a good deal.